jno3/jno3.github.io/writeups/empire-breakout.md

 -->
 ```

-That's an encrypted message in the brainfuck language that reads:
+That's an encoded message in the brainfuck language that (after being decoded) reads :

 ```
 .2uqPEfj3D<P'a-3